 Apart from my clever use of alliteration, I really love this topic.
-Meaningful motion is animation with a purpose.
-It’s NOT a random blinking arrow shaped call to action button or falling autumn leaves.
+Meaningful motion is an animation with a purpose.
+It’s NOT a random blinking arrow-shaped call to action button or falling autumn leaves.

 Meaningful motion is a subtle ticking clock on a sale day email or a cinemagraph in a beauty tutorial email.

 Be careful not to overdo it though, the best use of meaningful motion is when the animated image enhances the concept of the message.

 2. Beyond Responsive Design – consider device transition and the human behind the device